 Fernandina Beach is a charming city situated on Amelia Island.
 The island’s historic district features more than 400 historical buildings, including homes, commercial buildings, and churches.

-You’ll come across eye-catching Victorian-era architecture, as well as several galleries and antique shops.
+You’ll come across eye-catching Victorian-era architecture and several galleries and antique shops.
 One of the top spots in the area is the Palace Saloon.
 It’s an iconic 1903 bar where you can admire vintage murals and enjoy live music.

 26. Henry B. Plant Museum